uo-cmor/cmor.tools/README.md

-The goal of cmor.tools is to provide standardised tools to initialise a research project folder, undertake analysis, and generate output reports (journal manuscripts, etc.) for research projects undertken at CMOR.
+The goal of cmor.tools is to provide standardised tools to initialise a research project folder, undertake analysis, and generate output reports (journal manuscripts, etc.) for research projects undertaken at CMOR.

 ## Installation